New side bar web browser for more weather info or your web page of interest.

 menu you can set the radar view port aspect ratio.
 Try

-setting the ratio to 1, then check the box and the screen will resize.
-Now
+setting the ratio to 1, then check the box and the screen will resize, and now

-(Or even easier, just drag the menu frame to make the picture square, then press the center of the small icon, and zoom in.)
+zoom.
+Or drag the menu frame to make the picture square, then press the center of the small icon, and zoom in.

 I gave this aspect ratio = 1 my best shot but it is still elusive.
 Just